Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 You have just deployed a new Java Adapter pair, where the Metadata Adapter is a default one (called "LiteralBasedProvider") and the Data Adapter is the Proxy Adapter (called "RobustNetworkedDataProvider").
 This Adapter pair will be referenced by the clients as "<b>PROXY_HELLOWORLD</b>".

-As a final configuration, let's tell our Web client to use this new Adapter pair, rather than those we developed in [Lightstreamer - "Hello World" - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).
+As a final configuration, let's tell our Web client to use this new Adapter pair, rather than those we developed in [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).
 So just edit the "<b>index.htm</b>" page of the Hello World front-end (we deployed it under "Lightstreamer/pages/HelloWorld) and replace:

 ```js
   var client = new LightstreamerClient(null, "HELLOWORLD");